-Unless otherwise specified in the relevant term sheet, if the sponsor of an Index (an "Index Sponsor") discontinues publication of that Index and that Index Sponsor or another entity publishes a successor or substitute index that the calculation agent determines, in its sole discretion, to be comparable to the discontinued Index (such index being referred to herein as a "successor index"), then the closing level of that Index on any Valuation Date or any other relevant date on which the closing level of that Index is to be determined will be determined by reference to the level of that successor index published with respect to that day.
+Unless otherwise specified in the relevant term sheet or any relevant underlying supplement, if the sponsor of an Index (an "Index Sponsor") discontinues publication of that Index and that Index Sponsor or another entity publishes a successor or substitute index that the CD calculation agent determines, in its sole discretion, to be comparable to the discontinued Index (such index being referred to herein as a "Successor Index"), then the closing level of that Index on any Determination Date or any other relevant date on which the closing level of that Index is to be determined by reference to the closing level of that Successor Index published with respect to that day.

-Upon any selection by the calculation agent of a successor index, the calculation agent will cause written notice thereof to be promptly furnished to us and to the holders of the CDs.
+Upon any selection by the CD calculation agent of a Successor Index, the CD calculation agent will cause written notice thereof to be promptly furnished to us and to the holders of the CDs.

-Unless otherwise specified in the relevant term sheet, if the Index Sponsor for an Index discontinues publication of that Index prior to, and that discontinuation is continuing on, a Valuation Date or any other relevant date on which the closing level of that Index is to be determined, and the calculation agent determines, in its sole discretion, that no successor index for that Index is available at such time, or the calculation agent has previously selected a successor index for that Index and publication of that successor index is discontinued prior to, and that discontinuation is continuing on, that Valuation Date or other relevant date, then the calculation agent will determine the closing level for that Index for that Valuation Date or that other relevant date on that date.
-Unless otherwise specified in the relevant term sheet, the closing level of that Index will be computed by the calculation agent in accordance with the formula for and method of calculating that Index or successor index, as applicable, last in effect prior to that discontinuation, using:
+Unless otherwise specified in the relevant term sheet or any relevant underlying supplement, if the Index Sponsor for an Index discontinues publication of that Index prior to, and that discontinuation is continuing on, a Determination Date or any other relevant date on which the closing level of that Index is to be determined, and the CD calculation agent determines, in its sole discretion, that no Successor Index for that Index and publication of that Successor Index is discontinued prior to, and that discontinuing on, that Determination Date or other relevant date, then the CD calculation agent will determine the closing level for that Index for that Determination Date or other relevant date on that date.
+Unless otherwise specified in the relevant term sheet or any relevant underlying supplement, the closing level of that Index will be computed by the CD calculation agent in accordance with the formula for and method of calculating that Index or Successor Index, as applicable, last in effect prior to that discontinuation, using:

-- (a) with respect to the Commodity Index, the settlement price or fixing level, as applicable (or, if trading in the relevant commodities and/or commodity futures contracts has been materially suspended or materially limited, the calculation agent's good faith estimate of the settlement price or fixing level, as applicable, that would have prevailed but for that suspension or limitation) at the close of the principal trading session on that date of each commodity and/or commodity futures contract most recently composing that Index or successor index, as applicable, as well as any commodity futures contract required to roll any expiring commodity futures contract in accordance with the method of calculating that Index or successor index, as applicable; or - (b) with respect to the Cash Index, the deposit rates underlying the Cash Index (or, if such deposit rates are not published on such day, the calculation agent's good faith estimate of such deposit rates).
+- (a) with respect to an Equity Index, the closing price (or, if trading in the relevant securities has been materially suspended or materially limited, the CD calculation agent's good faith estimate of the closing price that would have prevailed but for that suspension or limitation) at the close of the principal trading session on that date of each security most recently composing that Index or Successor Index, as applicable; or - (b) with respect to a Commodity Index, the settlement price or fixing level, as applicable (or, if trading in the relevant commodities and/or commodity futures contracts has been materially suspended or materially limited, the CD calculation agent's good faith estimate of the settlement price or fixing level, as applicable, that would have prevailed but for that suspension or limitation) at the close of the principal trading session on that date of each commodity and/or commodity futures contract most recently composing that Index or Successor Index, as applicable, as well as any commodity futures contract required to roll any expiring commodity futures contract in accordance with the method of calculating that Index or Successor Index, as applicable.

-Notwithstanding these alternative arrangements, discontinuation of the publication of an Index or its successor index, as applicable, may adversely affect the value of the CDs.
+Notwithstanding these alternative arrangements, discontinuation of the publication of an Index or its Successor Index, as applicable, may adversely affect the value of the CDs.